nrfconnect/sdk-nrf/doc/nrf/ug_multiprotocol_support.rst

   * ``n_of_frames`` is the number of flash operations to be performed in a sequence.

 * The Zigbee stack has a limited TX queue.
-  This queue can get full in case of heavy application traffic and |BLE| activity.
+  This queue can get full in case of heavy application traffic and Bluetooth LE activity.
   The application logic must take this into account by providing a callback for all crucial transmissions and handle the ``MAC_TRANSACTION_OVERFLOW (== 241)`` status code.
 * The most time-critical part of the Zigbee stack operation is the BDB commissioning process.
   Postpone time-consuming operations until the ``ZB_BDB_SIGNAL_DEVICE_FIRST_START`` or ``ZB_BDB_SIGNAL_DEVICE_REBOOT`` signal is received.